BrianLichliter/Portfolio-2018/public/assets/P&G.md

 ![Testing the experience of one of our service ideas with a potential user](https://firebasestorage.googleapis.com/v0/b/brianlichliter-2018.appspot.com/o/P%26G%2Fp%26g2.png?alt=media&token=aa21eef9-91b6-46bb-b207-a2e7f921e877)

-All of this culminated in a final presentation in front of a variety of stakeholders in P&G. Following presentations from the entire studio our work was compared to that of top design firms P&G has worked with and next steps were formulated for all the projects.π
+All of this culminated in a final presentation in front of a variety of stakeholders in P&G. Following presentations from the entire studio our work was compared to that of top design firms P&G has worked with and next steps were formulated for all the projects.